pfeiferd/genestrip/README.md

 ### API-based usage

-An API-based invocation of the goals `match` and `filter` is straight-forward: Please check out the test class [`org.metagene.genestrip.APITest`](./src/test/java/org/metagene/genestrip/APITest.java) in the folder `src/test/java` as a code example.
+An API-based invocation of the goals `match` and `filter` is straight-forward: Please check out the test class [`org.metagene.genestrip.APITest`](core/src/test/java/org/metagene/genestrip/APITest.java) in the folder `src/test/java` as a code example.

+### Genestrip-FT

+Genestrip-FT is an minimal extension of Genestrip found in the folder `ft`.
+It builds on Genestrip and has it own [README.md](ft/README.md) file.
+Genestrip-FT goals and classes are integrated in `lib/genestrip.jar` and are therefore available from the command line like any other Genestrip goal.